Prescrypto/heroku-buildpack-tex/README.md

 *   In this form, it uses [install-tl][install-tl] it installs a working TeX Live into your application into your Heroku app.
-*   It installs `scheme-small` to have a working minimal setup.
+*   It installs `scheme-basic` with Spanish language support for a minimal setup optimized for Spanish characters.
 *   It uses [tlmgr][tlmgr] to install custom packages.
 *   On subsequent pushes it uses [tlmgr][tlmgr] to update all installed